corretto/heapothesys/Extremem/README.md

 It is important to complete all initialization of all global data structures before beginning to execute the experimental workload threads.
 If initialization is still running when the workload begins to execute, the simulation will abort.
-Increase this value if the default delays are not sufficient.
+This value is added to the simulation startup delay that is computed by multiplying the combined number of customer and server threads by 500 microseconds to determine the time at which the simulation workload begins to execute.
+Increase the value of InitializationDelay if the default delays are not sufficient.

 ### *-dRandomSeed=42*